 After declaring as a jazz bass major, I was informed that taking classical lessons on the upright was required, much to my dismay.
 That said, I can honestly say one of the best decisions of my life was to pursue both the electric and the upright, as it provided the opportunity to have a foot in both the classical and jazz styles.
 Having two incredible bass mentors - who didn't allow any of my immature excuses - certainly didn't hurt.
 And being in Memphis, well, of course I spent countless hours playing soul, R&B, blues, et al, and focusing on the great bassists from George Porter, Jr. to Paul Chambers, Duck Dunn to Ray Brown, James Jamerson to Ron Carter.
 You an throw in a helping of David Hood, Oscar Pettiford, Tommy Cogbill, Scott LaFaro, and Bob Babbitt, just for good measure.
 During this time I also spent 18 months on the road with a band out of Nashville.
 I took pride in being able to play in any style, no matter the gig.
 Broadway, Mahler, Miles, Tito, Chaka, Otis, Colon/Lavoe, Brahms, Mingus, King, Sam and Dave - it didn't matter, because I found joy in just having the opportunity to play music.
 I would often book a recording session in the morning, followed by an evening symphony concert, with a late night R&B gig after that - every day, for years.
 I was living the musician's dream.

 After moving to Denver in 1999 I continued to play professionally, but as my gig at Kent Denver became all encompassing and my family grew, something had to give, so I put the bass down for a few years.
 It was a gut wrenching decision, as I've been a working musician since I was 14, but it was the best decision for my family.
 Fast forward to 2018, and I've made the decision to devote the year to picking up the bass again, read up on the most current music education research, spend more time writing and, most importantly, focusing on what's best for my family.
-From here, my plan is to pursue my PhD and to utilize all my skills as an educator, musician, writer, and director to support music education as a whole.
+Most recently I began pursuing my Ph.D. in Music Education in an effort to utilize all my skills as an educator, musician, writer, and director to support music education as a whole.

 - Hundreds of recording sessions in Denver, Memphis, Nashville, and Los Angeles – performed on dozens of albums, demos, and projects